hiveot/hiveot.github.io/index.md

 Okay you might say, but what about putting all these devices behind a firewall and use a gateway or 'intermediary' to connect to the Internet?
 This is certainly possible but no-where in the spec it says that 'Things' should not be connected to the Internet.
 In fact, the architecture document shows several use-cases [4] where a remote controller connects to a 'Thing' via the Internet.
 While the WoT architecture specification is agnostic of how this connection takes place, the reference implementation interprets this as opening a listening port on a Thing.

 A related issue is that the LAN is not a safe place.
 A cross scripting attack can let a web site run a script on your browser that connects to your Thing unless the 'thing' is well protected against such attacks.
 Javascript running in your browser is already on the LAN and has already bypassed the firewall.
 The script can scan for devices on your LAN and potentially connect to them[5].
 Imagine visiting a web site and suddenly your 'smart door lock' thing is controlled by someone else...
-Viruses are well known for compromising PC's and can perform attacks on LAN based Things without browser restrictions.
+In addition, viruses are well known for compromising PC's and can perform attacks on LAN based Things without browser restrictions.

 As if these aren't enough risks, a lot of so-called smart devices today use UPnP or some tunneling solution to tell their router to expose them to the Internet[6] so it seems common practice to do so.
 Various manuals explain how to turn on UPnP to control devices remotely [7].
 Oh the irony.

 The fact is that the moment you allow internet access to a 'Thing', the lowest cost convenience factor wins and you have lost control of the situation.
-Warnings of the state of things make the news regularly but there is little heed paid to these warnings.
+Warnings that the situation is dire make the news regularly but there is little heed paid to these warnings.
 Many manufacturers, including the WoT working group still see nothing wrong with running servers on IoT devices.

 WoT security goal is that quote: ["devices should not be used in any form of attack"](https://www.w3.org/TR/wot-security/#wot-threat-model).
 However the architecture itself stays silent on how to achieve this class of security risks.
-One can argue that instead it should provide guidance and bare responsibility to implementations of said architecture.
+One can argue that instead it should provide guidance and bear responsibility to implementations of said architecture.

-## The Improved Security Approach In WOST
+## The Security First Approach In WOST

 WoST's paradigm is: 'Things Are Not Servers'.
 WoST requires that after provisioning a Thing MUST NOT act as a server, unless its purpose is to be a server.